IARayan/ch-orm/README.md

   }
 );

-// Use the pool for a specific operation const result = await pool.withConnection(async (connection) => {
+// Option 1: Use the pool for a specific operation const result = await pool.withConnection(async (connection) => {
-  // Set the connection temporarily Model.setConnection(connection);

-  // Perform operations
-  const users = await User.all();
+  // Perform operations with the connection const result = await connection.query("SELECT * FROM users");
-  return users;
+  return result;
 });

+// Option 2: Set the pool directly for all models
+// This will handle connection pooling automatically Model.setConnection(pool);
 ```

 ### Environment Configuration